ANZICS CTG Endorsed Study

 Our hypothesis is that for ICUs which participate in the ICU-ROX trial, the proportion of time patients who are mechanically ventilated spend breathing 21% oxygen (room air) will increase but that this practice change will not occur in ANZ ICUs that do not participate.

-Diane Mackle (Chair and Project Manager), Richard Beasley, Rinaldo Bellomo, Victoria Bennett, Adam Deane, Glenn Eastwood, Simon Finfer, Ross Freebairn, Ed Litton, Colin McArthur, Shay McGuinness, Kathy Nelson, Rakshit Panwar, and Paul Young.
+Diane Mackle (Chair and Project Manager), Richard Beasley, Rinaldo Bellomo, Victoria Bennett, Adam Deane, Glenn Eastwood, Simon Finfer, Ross Freebairn, Ed Litton, Colin McArthur, Shay McGuinness, Kathy Nelson, Rakshit Panwar, Paul Young

 Medical Research Institute of New Zealand